Lightprotocol/light-protocol/README.md

 Solana's increased compute budget.
 In both cases the original implementation is split up into steps which can be executed within 1.4m compute units.
-Every step has compute costs assigned to it which were collected through measurements.
+Every step has compute costs assigned to it which were collected through manual measurement.
-Every steps increments a global total compute used variable which is checked before every compute step.
-Before a step it is checks whether enough compute is left in the transaction, if not computation is stopped and the current state saved.
+Every steps increments a global total-compute-used variable which is checked before every compute step.
+Before a step it checks whether enough compute is left in the transaction. if not enough compute is left the computation is stopped and the current state is saved.

 ###Miller Loop
 Helper variables: